-In many ways, our memories make us who we are, they are our essence as human beings.
-But in order for those memories to last, they need the memory to work correctly.
-The memory is a concept known by all, but something we know very little about in depth.
-In this article we will try to address it more precisely.
+In many ways, our memories make us who we are; they are our essence as human beings.
+But for those memories to endure, they rely on memory, a concept that, although familiar to everyone, we do not fully understand.
+In this article, we will seek to explore it with greater precision.

 What is memory?

-Memory is a term that refers to a mental capacity whose function is to encode, store and retrieve information.
-That is to say, it allows us to store within us experiences such as feelings, events, images or ideas.
-In short, any element that belongs to our past.
+It refers to a mental capacity whose function is to encode, store, and retrieve information.
+That is, it allows us to preserve within us experiences such as feelings, events, images, or ideas.
+Ultimately, any element that belongs to our past.

-It is a function of the brain that is essential for our learning and therefore for our survival.
-Thanks to it, we can better adapt to the needs of our environment.
+It is a brain function that is essential for our learning and, therefore, for our survival.
+Thanks to it, we can better adapt to the demands of our environment.

-From a morphological point of view, memory is closely related to the hippocampus, but it should be noted that there are several brain regions that influence the process.
-It is interesting to mention that the meaning of words is stored in the right hemisphere, childhood memories are preserved in the temporal cortex or that the frontal lobes are in charge of perception and thought.
+From a morphological point of view, memory is closely linked to the hippocampus, but it should be noted that several brain regions influence the process.
+It is interesting to mention that word meanings are stored in the right hemisphere, childhood memories are preserved in the temporal cortex, and the frontal lobes are responsible for perception and thought.

 Types of memory

-We have three different types according to Richard Atkinson and Richard Shiffrin’s multi-storage theory, which states that information goes through different stores as it is processed.
+We have three different types, according to the multi-store model by Richard Atkinson and Richard Shiffrin, which states that information passes through different stores as it is processed.
 Therefore, we make the following division.

 Sensory memory

-Of short duration, it registers information through the senses.
-It processes a large amount of stimuli, which remain for the time necessary for their selection and identification for further processing.
+Short-lived, it records information through the senses.
+It processes a large number of stimuli, which remain for the time necessary for their selection and identification for subsequent processing.

 Short-term memory

-Also known as operative or working memory.
-Its capacity is limited, being able to retain few elements for a short period of time.
+Also known as working memory.
+Its capacity is limited, able to retain only a few items for a brief period of time.
 This type is broken down into four parts.

-- Visuospatial memory.
+- Visuospatial sketchpad.
 It is responsible for the active maintenance of information (images).
-It would take place, for example, when learning a route.
+It takes place, for example, when learning a route.

-- Episodic store.
-It is a system specialized in integrating information coming from different sources.
-Thus, it represents visual, verbal, spatial and temporal information.
+- Episodic buffer.
+It is a system specialized in integrating information from various sources.
+In this way, it represents visual, verbal, spatial, and temporal information.

 - Phonological loop.
 It operates with verbal information.
-It facilitates the maintenance of the internal speech process involved in short-term memory, as occurs when we memorize a telephone number.
+It facilitates the maintenance of the internal speech process involved in short-term memory, as happens when we memorize a telephone number.

-- Executive system.
-Its task is to control and regulate the working memory system.
+- Central executive.
+Its role is to control and regulate the working memory system.

 Long-term memory

-It is the one that allows us to retain the information the longest.
-Within this we distinguish between two types.
+This is the one that allows us to retain information for the longest time.
+Within this, we distinguish four types.

 - Explicit memory.
 It is the conscious storage of information.
-It is present in the recognition of people, places, things and what it entails.
+It is present in the recognition of people, places, things, and all that entails.

 - Semantic memory.
-It comprises all the general knowledge that we have collected throughout our lives.
-It is required for the use of language.
+It encompasses all the general knowledge we have gathered throughout our lives.
+It is required for language use.
 An example would be knowing that Rome is the capital of Italy.

 - Episodic memory.
-It is characterized by the memory of events or experiences of a personal nature, such as our wedding day.
+It is characterized by the recall of personal events or experiences, such as the day of our wedding.

 - Implicit memory.
 It is the unconscious storage of information.
-It refers to actions that we do automatically, such as riding a bicycle.
+It refers to actions we perform automatically, such as riding a bicycle.

-Sometimes we forget certain things such as the name of a person or the place where we left our cell phone.
-Many times these are mere absent-mindedness, but if the frequency of these events increases, it may be a symptom of cognitive impairment.
-Fortunately, we can improve the functioning of our memory through training.
-If it is exercised frequently, it is possible to enhance it and even prevent its deterioration.
+Sometimes we forget certain things like a person’s name or where we left our phone.
+Often, these are mere lapses, but if the frequency of these incidents increases, it could be a sign of cognitive decline.
+Fortunately, we can improve the performance of our memory through training.
+If exercised regularly, it is possible to enhance it and even prevent its deterioration.

-There are different exercises that allow us to train this mental process.
+There are different exercises that allow training this mental process.

 Reading

-Reading is highly recommended because it helps stimulate different areas of the brain, including memory.
-In addition, it increases storage capacity and promotes the creation of new neuronal connections.
+Reading is highly recommended, as it helps stimulate different areas of the brain, including memory.
+Furthermore, it increases storage capacity and fosters the creation of new neural connections.
 Reading is to memory what running is to a runner.

 Chess

-Playing chess is beneficial because it stimulates the hippocampus and improves communication between the different hemispheres due to the neuronal change that activates a set of brain pathways.
-In other words, we become experts in the prolonged retention of information.
+Playing chess is beneficial because it stimulates the hippocampus and improves communication between the different hemispheres due to the neural change that activates a set of brain pathways.
+In other words, we become experts at long-term information retention.

-Learning drives new synaptic connections thus strengthening our brain.
-Performing a new activity such as learning to play an instrument is beneficial because it keeps our mind active.
+Learning drives new synaptic connections, thereby strengthening our brain.
+Engaging in a new activity, such as learning to play an instrument, is beneficial because it keeps our mind active.

-The exercise consists of looking at pictures and trying to remember the events linked to them.
+The exercise consists of looking at images and trying to remember the events associated with them.
 It is a simple and very useful practice.
-It should be noted that the older the photo is, the greater the challenge.
+It should be noted that the older the photo, the greater the challenge.

 Hobbies

-Reasoning games such as Sudoku or crossword puzzles are both fun and beneficial.
-They enhance and reinforce memory as well as other areas such as language or arithmetic.
+Puzzle games like Sudoku or crosswords are both fun and beneficial.
+They enhance and strengthen memory as well as other areas like language and calculation.

-Seeing a specialist in case of cognitive impairment is essential.
-The professional will put his experience at your service to find the best method to work on memory through cognitive stimulation.
+Consulting a specialist in case of cognitive decline is essential.
+The professional will put their expertise at your service to find the best method to work on memory through cognitive stimulation.

-Cognitive stimulation brings together all those activities aimed at maintaining or improving mental functioning and slowing deterioration through different exercises with the help of stimulation programs.
-At NeuronUP we have a wide variety of cognitive stimulation exercises focused on memory training.
+Cognitive stimulation encompasses all activities aimed at maintaining or improving mental functioning and slowing deterioration through various exercises with the help of stimulation programs.
+At NeuronUP, we offer a wide variety of cognitive stimulation exercises focused on memory training.

-Associated with episodic memory, one of the exercises is “animal pairs”, which consists of discovering the pairs among a set of face-down cards.
-In addition, it allows working memory and selective attention to be worked on.
-Another activity, in this case related to semantic memory, is “common elements”, which is based on selecting a series of specific elements among a group of stimuli.
+Associated with episodic memory, one of the exercises is “animal pairs”, which involves finding matching pairs among a set of cards face down.
+Additionally, it works on working memory and selective attention.
+Another activity, in this case related to semantic memory, is “common elements”, which is based on selecting a series of specific items from a group of stimuli.

 Leave a Reply